 Fiona is co-author of the QuIP, founder of Bath SDR and co-founder of Causal Map Ltd

-Fiona has worked in development for over a decade, specialising in the application and communication of academic research to practitioners and policymakers.
-She has worked for the Centre for Poverty Analysis in Sri Lanka, Oxfam in the UK, as well as in the Centre for Development Studies at the University of Bath.
-She worked with James Copestake on the Assessing Rural Transformations action research project at the University of Bath between 2012-2016, culminating in the development of the QuIP and the creation of Bath SDR.
+Before moving into evaluation, Fiona's work focused on the application and communication of academic research to practitioners and policymakers - a passion she has taken into the generation and use of evidence in evaluation.
+She has worked for the Centre for Poverty Analysis in Sri Lanka, Oxfam in the UK, as well as in the Centre for Development Studies at the University of Bath where she worked with James Copestake on the Assessing Rural Transformations action research project, culminating in the development of the QuIP and the creation of Bath SDR.
 She founded Causal Map Ltd with Steve Powell in 2020 and is a director of that company, as well as a member of the board of the Wavestone Foundation.

 Rebekah works with commissioners to design and manage QuIP studies, as well as providing technical support to QuIP associate researchers.

 Rebekah holds an MPhil in Education, Globalisation and International Development from the University of Cambridge.
 She is an experienced QuIP practitioner with top presentation skills and also brings to the team her knowledge and experience in research and communications from her work with various NGOs in Africa, South America and the UK.

 Jo supports the Bath SDR team on admin and training events, keeping everything running smoothly in the background.